tobi2106/YAJSG/AnkiSetup.md

 <img src="images/deck_options_3.png" width="350"/> <br>

 #### Change settings to your liking

+**Note:**
+Your `Learn ahead limit`: The learn ahead limit should be larger than your largest step. <br>
+You could simply set it to 900 minutes.

 If you are writing Kanji down while reviewing, <br>
 you should adjust some parameters. <br>